Travel on University Business or Study

 Details of the Lifeline Plus Policy, a summary of its features and confirmation of cover for your trip are available here:

-Travellers can access full travel, security and assistance services directly on their mobile phones, via the Lifeline Plus Travel Assistance App.
+In addition to this Travellers can also access full travel, security and assistance services directly on their mobile phones, via the Lifeline Plus Travel Assistance App.
 The App features a quick-call help button, together with a geo-fenced check-in tool that enables you to notify selected contacts that you have arrived safely and also offers the benefit of a quick claim notification service.
 There is access to a GPS enabled medical provider finder, medical translation and drug brand equivalency tools, country and city reports, security alerts and online training modules.
-To download the app onto an iPhone or Android device please refer to the App Download Guide.
-You will need the Lifeline Plus policy number 0010016165 to register
+To download the app onto an iPhone or Android* device please refer to the App Download Guide.

 As recommended the Travel Assistance App provides a wealth of features and information for your trip and it has a QUICK CALL HELP BUTTON which will connect you immediately to emergency travel, medical and security assistance.
 There is also a FILE A CLAIM option for all non-emergency claims.